Amiirsalimi/Rock-Paper-Scissors-Lizard-Spock/README.md

 <img src=screenshots/play.jpg>

 ## Learn
-At the top we have the same navigation bar as the homepage.
+At the top we have the same navigation bar as the play page.
-Then there is the banner containing another photo of me as well as my name, email and job title on the right hand side of the photo.
-It is worth mentioning that the structure of the page is slightly different on devices less than 600px wide, given that the photo was a square and I put the name and email and job title below the photo on those devices.
-The photo loads with an apearing animation using opacity of the photo.
-Then we have the CV presented through paragraphs and lists indicating my education and experience as well as my skills.
-At the bottom of the resume there is a link to a pdf file containing my resume.
-Then we have the footer.
-However, on this page footer is fixed so that while the user is scrolling through my resume can immdediately open the links to my social media accounts.
+Then there is a header with the title of the game and below it there is a paragraph which quotes "Sheldon Cooper" the famous charachter of the sitcom series "Big Bang Theory" in which he explains how the game works.
+Then, there is image consisting of the relation between each element of the game.

 <img src=screenshots/learn.jpg>